-David Dutwin is Executive Vice President and Chief Methodologist at SSRS, where his primary responsibilities include sampling design, project oversight, executive oversight, weighting and statistical estimation.
+David Dutwin is Chief Data Officer at SSRS, where his primary responsibilities include sampling design, project oversight, executive oversight, data science applications, weighting and statistical estimation.
 Particular areas of focus include election polling and modelling; low incidence research methods, specifically with regard to Hispanic and Jewish populations; non-probabilistic sample modelling; address-based designs, small-area dual-frame telephonic approaches, and considerations of total survey error.

 David attained his doctorate from the Annenberg School for Communication at the University of Pennsylvania in 2002.
 For over fifteen years, he has taught Research Methods, Rhetorical Theory, Media Effects and other courses as an Adjunct Professor at multiple Universities including West Chester University, the University of Arizona and the University of Washington.
 He has served as a Research Scholar for the Institute for Jewish and Community Research since 2005.